Things I Dislike

 Discord's Social Issue ~

-Putting aside the fact that Discord is spyware and that it killed every feature we love and switched everything to React Native (which is why, for example, the latest usable mobile version is 126.21 all the way back to June 2022 when they still used Kotlin), it's also the reason so many communities have broken apart; it killed almost every forum online (along with all online cultures and identities) and instead centralized media into groups populated by awful people and managed by even more awful people.
-Joining any Discord server takes zero effort or investment, pretty much anyone can join any group with no strings attached, someone can join a group for a community and then simply lurk around and never interact with anyone or even read what's going on inside of that group.
+It's well-known that Discord is spyware that killed every feature we love or put it behind a paywall, but it's also the reason so many communities have broken apart; it killed almost every forum online (along with all online cultures and identities) and instead centralized media into groups populated by awful people and managed by even more awful people, which is because almost all garbage communities somehow took refuge in that mental asylum.
+Joining any Discord server takes zero effort or investment, pretty much anyone can join any group with no strings attached, then simply lurk around and never interact with anyone or even read what's going on inside of that group.
 Unlike other chatting services (e.g., IRC), there's no obligation whatsoever for a Discord user to ever contribute to the group in any way, mostly because the user is part of far more groups than he should be in at once, which would also take away time used to bond and make friendships with others, and as such, Discord makes forgetting/ghosting people seem like a trivial thing to do.
+Moreover, the "continuous chatroom" structure is cancer as you simply can't just start a new topic of conversation; either you participate in Touhou circlejerking (and promptly get ignored by people if you're a relatively new member) or you don't talk at all.
+You have to sit and wait patiently for an indefinite amount of time for the conversation to end before you can start something new, but since Discord servers are either too big or too small, there's either never a moment of silence or nothing but constant mute horror.

 Improper Gatekeeping ~